easco/configparser_ex/README.md

      "second_key" => "another_value"}}}
 ```

-The `:ok` atom in the frst part of the tuple indicates that parsing was successful.
+The `:ok` atom in the first part of the tuple indicates that parsing was successful.
 The map in the second part of the tuple has keys that are the sections created in the file and the values are themselves value maps.
 The value maps reflect the keys and values defined within that section.

 Config Definitions
 ------------------